 San Francisco Community College Police Department is a certified Peace Officer Standards and Training (P.O.S.T.) police agency with sworn police officers.
-In addition, the Department employs non-sworn Campus Control Officers and Dispatchers.
-The Department operates 7 days a week, Monday through Thursday from 6:00 am to 12:30 am (Fridays until 11:00 pm); Weekends from 7:00 am to 11:00 pm; holidays, winter break, and spring break from 7am to 5pm.
-The Department is located on the Ocean Campus, 800 Bungalow.
-You can contact the Dispatch Center at (415) 239- 3200.
-Additional information can be found on the San Francisco Community College District Police Department's website at www.ccsf.edu/campus-police.
+In addition, the Department employs nonsworn Campus Control Officers and Dispatchers.
+The Department operates 7 days a week, Monday through Sunday from 6:00 am to 1:00 am (Closed 1:00am to 6:00am).
+The Police Department is open during holidays, winter break, and spring break from 7am to 5pm.
+The Department is located on the Ocean Campus, off Judson Ave. in the 800 Bungalow.
+You can contact the Dispatch Center at (415) 239-3200.
+Additional information can be found on the San Francisco Community College District Police Department's website at www.ccsf. edu/campus-police.
 During closed hours, the San Francisco Police Department handles calls for service District wide.
 The San Francisco Community College Police Department is responsible for the primary and overall law enforcement protection for the Ocean campus and all District Centers.
-We also coordinate with other law enforcement partners throughout San Francisco to further ensure public safety for students, faculty, staff, visitors, and community members.
+We also coordinate with other law enforcement partners throughout San Francisco to further ensure public safety for students, employees, and visitors.